huntdatacenter/docs/docs/coordination/agreements/faq.md

 ### How can I update contact persons?

 **Data processor and services agreements**: Forward your new contact information on email.
-We will use this information to update the appendix and return on email. **Data spaces and Labs**: Fill in and forward a new data space or lab order with the updated information.
+We will use this information to update the appendix and return on email. **Data spaces**: Update your coordinator roles via our [service desk](/service-desk/data-space-orders/#update-data-space-coordinator-roles).
+Fill in and forward a new data space order for updates of data space leaders. **Labs**: Fill in and forward a [new lab order](/service-desk/data-space-orders/#new-lab) to update the lab leader and lab coordinator roles.

 ### How often do I need to update our running agreements?

 Approximately every two years.
 Our aim is to update agreements on a two year cycle or when major updates or improvements are introduced.
 We will contact you when it's time for to update.
 The two year update cycle includes all agreements.

-### How do I update agreements for the new services model?

-Due to our new [services model](/services/services-model/), all labs needs to update to the new agreement structure by 1 January 2022, and from 1 October 2021 to adjust resources in your lab.
-Read the step-by-step guide on our [get going](/coordination/get-going/) page and jump into the section that suits your situation.
-[Contact us](/contact) is you are unsure how to approach the upgrades.